shashank3110/sequence_task/README.md

 ```
 git clone https://github.com/shashank3110/sequence_task
 ```
 ## To install requirements in your python virtual environment
+#### (No external packages were used, therefore requirements.txt is empty in this case.)
 ```
 cd sequence_task
 pip install requirements.txt